 Glycomics

 The emerging field of glycomics focuses on the structure and function of glycans in a cell, tissue, organism, or other living system.
 Glycans are chained carbohydrates (oligo or polysaccharides) that are free or conjugated to macromolecules, such as proteins (referred to as glycoproteins) or lipids (referred to as glycolipids).
-They participate in a diverse array of biological processes (e.g., cell signaling, protein folding, and immune recognition) and are implicated in a number of diseases (e.g., oncological, autoimmune, and Alzheimer's).
-While analytical methodologies for their detection and sequencing have advanced, glycomic research has been hampered by the lack of commercially available standards and research tools.
+They participate in a diverse array of biological processes (e.g., cell signaling, protein folding, immune recognition) and are implicated in a number of diseases (e.g., oncological, autoimmune, Alzheimer's).
+While analytical methodologies for their detection and sequencing have advanced, glycomics research has been hampered by the lack of commercially available standards and research tools.

 Glycan Standards